-Writer/director Drake Doremus’ Breathe In is a heady of mix of great acting and poignant drama that will stay with you.
+Writer/director Drake Doremus’ BREATHE IN is a heady of mix of great acting and poignant drama that will stay with you.

-Keith used to play in a band in his youth but now in his 40’s, he’s finding himself wanting to revisit that life he had back in the city, as the teaching and substitute cello playing in the local orchestra are no longer quite as fulfilling.
+Keith used to play in a band in his youth but now in his 40s, he’s finding himself wanting to revisit that life he had back in the city, as the teaching and substitute cello playing in the local orchestra are no longer quite as fulfilling.
 He tries to talk to his wife about it but she’s comfortably settled and knows they won’t have the kind of privileged lifestyle they currently lead if they go to New York.
 Lauren, whilst a talented young swimmer, yearns for Aaron (Matthew Daddario) the boy at her school with whom she’s had a brief relationship but who now is not interested in her.
 And so both Keith and Lauren’s lives are in a somewhat fragile state on Sophie’s arrival, ready to be affected by the intoxicating presence of this quiet and enigmatic girl.

-Doremus illicits stunning performances from his 2 leads in particular – Jones is an actress whose work I hadn’t seen before but having watched her in this film, it’s clear she possesses a captivating charisma on screen.
+Doremus elicits stunning performances from his two leads in particular – Jones is an actress whose work I hadn’t seen before but having watched her in this film, it’s clear she possesses a captivating charisma on screen.
 I’d love to also catch her current portrayal as the title character in Ralph Fiennes’ The Invisible Woman as I hear it’s quite something.
 Pearce is an actor I’ve admired ever since his incredible performance in L.A.
-Confidential and who’s varied work since has of course encompassed everything from the confused Leonard in Christopher Nolan’s Memento and his brief but telling cameo as Staff Sgt Thompson in The Hurt Locker to the wonderfully dangerous Aldrich Killian in Iron Man Three.
+Confidential and whose varied work since has, of course, encompassed everything from the confused Leonard in Christopher Nolan’s Memento and his brief but telling cameo as Staff Sgt Thompson in The Hurt Locker to the wonderfully dangerous Aldrich Killian in Iron Man Three.

 There’s gorgeous cinematography too from John Guleserian, whose use of shadows and half-light as the movie’s setting moves from summer into autumn, seem to envelop the characters and add to the unclear feelings that so many of them are consumed with.
-And Dustin O’Hallaron’s score cleverly uses piano and cello as motifs for the 2 main characters, as well as pieces by Schumann and most strikingly Chopin in an amazing scene when Sophie plays for Keith and his class and he (and us) see how great music can be inspiring, especially when it’s played with such self-possessed emotion.
+And Dustin O’Hallaron’s score cleverly uses piano and cello as motifs for the two main characters, as well as pieces by Schumann and most strikingly Chopin in an amazing scene when Sophie plays for Keith and his class and he (and us) see how great music can be inspiring, especially when it’s played with such self-possessed emotion.